 This vinegar can be extracted from the coconut tree sap or from the water inside the fruit.
-Either has similar health properties and can greatly benefit your body.
+Either have similar health properties and can greatly benefit your body.
 Continue reading to find out all it has to offer!

 As we already mentioned, you can get coconut vinegar from the sap of coconut trees or from the water inside the fruit.
 The sap comes from the top of the coconut trees, where the flowers and coconuts grow.

-After they remove the sap, the ferment it.
+After they remove the sap, they ferment it.
 The fermentation process usually lasts between 45 and 60 days.
 During the fermentation process, they avoid the use of filters and heating.
 Therefore, the color of the fermented liquid varies from a light brown to a deep brown, depending on how long it ferments.
 Solid remnants at the bottom of the bottle are a sign of good quality coconut vinegar.

-Also read: How Coconut Oil Fights Fatty Liver Disease
+We think you may also like to read: How Coconut Oil Fights Fatty Liver Disease

 Amino acids and other compounds of coconut vinegar